 A while ago I published an article: Old School Paranormal Investigation Techniques which gave a general and vague look at different things people did to investigate the paranormal before all these fancy devices.
 Let's look into this a little closer while also looking at the most important piece of equipment you can use ..... yourself!

 We have the ability to hear.
 Some of us hear better than others.
 Some of us can hear at higher and lower frequencies than others.
 We can hear, but do we listen?
-One of the things I love doing at a location, is sitting in a dark room and sitting still and quiet and to listen to my surroundings.
+One of the things I love doing at a location is sitting in a dark room and sitting still and quiet, and listening to my surroundings.
 What are the natural noises of the location?
 What noises are coming from outside?
 I get myself used to the sounds.
-That way when I do hear sounds, I am able to establish if there is something i should be looking at in more detail.
-I always use this example, but at Black Rock House, there are a lot of noises which people often mistake as paranormal if they are not used to them.
-Bats flying overhead, wallpaper rustling when there is wind and figs falling on the roof are just some of them.
+That way when I do hear sounds, I am able to establish if there is something I should be looking at in more detail.
+I always use this example, but at Black Rock House, there are a lot of noises that people often mistake as paranormal if they are not used to them.
+Bats flying overhead, wallpaper rustling when there is wind, and figs falling on the roof are just some of them.
 Once I have become accustomed to them, I listen to hear if the house wants to talk to me.